Large Salem Sets Avoiding Nonlinear Configurations: Random Avoiding Sets for Rough Patterns

-The Baire category theorem, applied to Lemma \ref{LemmaVIVIJCIJSIJ}, completes the proof of Theorem \ref{maintheorem}.
-Before we move onto the proof of Theorem \ref{theoremJOICVIOJVI122}, let us discuss the main obstacle in the method above, which prevents Theorem \ref{maintheorem} from concluding that we can find pattern avoiding Salem set of dimension
+The Baire category theorem, applied to the result of Lemma \ref{LemmaVIVIJCIJSIJ}, shows that a pattern avoiding set exists in $\mathcal{X}_\beta$, completing the proof of Theorem \ref{maintheorem}.
+Before we move onto the proof of Theorem \ref{theoremJOICVIOJVI122}, let us discuss the main obstacle which prevents us from finding Salem sets with dimension

-like was obtained from Hausdorff dimension under the same conditions in \cite{OurPaper}.
-One can apply the same construction in this proof for arbitrary pairs of values $M$ and $r$.
-For the set $I$ considered in this proof, one finds that $\EE(\#(I)) \approx M^n r^{dn - \alpha}$, like in this proof.
-Provided that $M \ll r^{-\frac{dn-\alpha}{n-1}}$, one will then have $N \sim M$ with high probability, though for $M \gg r^{-\frac{dn-\alpha}{n-1}}$ for any $\varepsilon > 0$, in general we cannot expect $N$ to even be non-zero with high probability, which shows the limits of our construction for obtaining Fourier dimension estimates larger than the dimension bound of \eqref{HausdorffDimensionBoundObtainedinOurPaper}.
-In Lemma \ref{LemmaVIVIJCIJSIJ}, we were forced to choose the smaller quantity $M \approx r^{-\frac{dn - \alpha}{n - 1/2}}$ so that $\EE(\#(I)) \lesssim N^{1/2}$, which implies that the trivial bound